Dr. Allan Lawrie BSc PhD

 - Pulmonary Vascular Research Institute (PVRI) Task Force on Animal Models and Phenotying.

-- Hameed AG, Arnold ND, Chamberlain J, Pickworth JA, Paiva C, Dawson S, Cross S, Long L, Zhao L, Morrell NW, Crossman DC, Newman CMH, Kiely DG, Francis SE, Lawrie A. Inhibition of tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) reverses experimental pulmonary hypertension.
+- Hameed AG, Arnold ND, Chamberlain J, Pickworth JA, Paiva C, Dawson S, Cross S, Long L, Zhao L, Morrell NW, Crossman DC, Newman CMH, Kiely DG, Francis SE, Lawrie A. Targeting tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) prevents and reverses experimental models of pulmonary arterial hypertension.
 Journal of Experimental Medicine.
 2012; 209:1919–1935. .

 - Condliffe R, Pickworth JA, Hopkinson K, Walker SJ, Hameed AG, Suntharaligam J, Soon E, Treacy C, Pepke-Zaba J, Francis SE, Crossman DC, Newman CM, Elliot CA, Morton AC, Morrell NW, Kiely DG, Lawrie A. Serum osteoprotegerin is increased and predicts survival in idiopathic pulmonary arterial hypertension.
 Pulm Circ.
 2012; 2:21–27.

 - Lawrie A, Hameed AG, Chamberlain J, Arnold N, Kennerley A, Hopkinson K, Pickworth J, Kiely DG, Crossman DC, Francis SE.
 Paigen Diet–Fed Apolipoprotein E Knockout Mice Develop Severe Pulmonary Hypertension in an Interleukin-1–Dependent Manner.
 Am J Pathol.
 2011; 179:1693–1705.